Comprehensible Input Strategies: The Compelling Input Hypothesis

 COMPELLING YET INCOMPREHENSIBLE INPUT

 There are plenty of examples of content which fall into this category.

 One situation which springs to mind is when immigrants are immersed in their target language.
-Indeed, they find that the language they’re attempting to pick up is all around them.
+Indeed, they find that they are constantly surrounded by the language they’re trying to acquire.
 For example, advertising billboards, the radio and people talking on the street.
-Nevertheless, these immigrants still fall short when it comes to picking up a significant amount of the language.
+Nevertheless, these immigrants still fall short when it comes to picking up enough language to reach at least the intermediate level.

-In reality, English people don’t communicate in a way that makes the language comprehensible enough at the level these learners are at.
+In reality, English people don’t communicate in a way that makes the language comprehensible enough for many immigrants.